Ybbor7456/Heron-Alarm/README.md

 the ATMEGA328pb Xplained Miniboard and not the expected arduino r3.
 The ATMEGA328pb is not ideal for the experimentation process but will likely be the MCU I use for the final product.
 Arduino Uno R3 is much more ideal for experimentation.

+# 06/06/25
+The Arduino board came in the mail today.
+Uploaded basic code from ArduinoIDE to test.
+Everything seems to work.
+Currently, the active buzzer will **click** (quietly) once the motion sensor is triggered.
+The buzzer will eventually be changed to a passive buzzer.
+The motion sensors are too sensitive over a larger area, must find a good method for adjusting its total perception, perhaps use a pipe or maybe even a 3D printed object in the future.